Ways To Give

 At Highland, our motto has always been “All of us or none of us!”
 We strive to ensure that every opportunity that we offer is available and accessible to all students.
 It requires raising additional funds above and beyond our state funding.

 There are many ways to show your support for Highland.

-When you give a gift of any size to our Annual Fund, you are making an investment in all Highland students.
+When you give a gift of any size to our Annual Fund, you are investing in all Highland students.
 You are supporting this work as they become informed, compassionate, life-long learners.

 Cash and Checks

 Please make checks payable to Highland Community School.
 To honor someone or allocate your gift to a specific program, please indicate your intent on the memo line of your check and enclose a note.